 We can further break down the usefulness of recycling.
 There are two main ways this procedure helps mitigate the effects of climate change.
 Recycling:

 Dependence on raw materials leads to the extraction of resources and large energy consumption.
 For instance, we derive plastics from petrochemicals.
 This leads to manufacturers depending on fossil fuels for production.

 Each time manufacturers convert virgin materials to new items; the procedure requires a ton of energy.
 This goes into extracting and processing on the producer’s end.
 Apart from extractions and conversion, the transportation of these new materials also requires fossil fuels.
 These fuels further add to the amount of toxic gases in the atmosphere.

-When people demand recycled products and companies comply with this, it ensures collective effort for changes.
+When people demand recycled products and companies comply with this, it ensures a collective effort for change.
 Going for recycled items means less energy and less toxicity.

 If we lose our forests, it affects the atmosphere and quality of air.
 This is because forests absorb carbon emissions.
 They are important in helping us tackle climate change.
 Studies show that forests absorb 2.6 billion tonnes of CO2 yearly.

 The more we depend on these resources to make new goods, the more it strains the ecosystem and contributes to the climate crisis.
 Managing sustainable forest helps, but recycling also reduces the overreliance on trees.

 Related: Eco Friendly Paper - All you need to know